We've had abortions!

 Wir haben abgetrieben! ("We've had abortions!") was the headline on the cover of the West German magazine Stern on 6 June 1971.
-374 women, some, but not all, of whom had a high public profile, publicly confessed that they had had pregnancies terminated, which at that time was illegal.
+374 women, some, but not all, of whom had a high public profile, publicly stated that they had had pregnancies terminated, which at that time was illegal.

 The action was triggered by the feminist (and founder, some years later, of the feminist magazine EMMA) Alice Schwarzer; it targeted Paragraph 218 of the country's penal code (Strafgesetzbuch).
 It is viewed by many as a milestone in the feminist revival of the 1970s.

 In addition to the eye-catching headline, the magazine cover incorporated pictures of 28 of the better known participants.
 These included the journalist Carola Stern and the actresses Senta Berger, Veruschka von Lehndorff, Ursula Noack, Romy Schneider, Sabine Sinjen, Vera Tschechowa, Lis Verhoeven, Hanne Wieder, and Helga Anders.
-The event caused a particular sensation in West Germany, because it broke a widely respected taboo on public discussion of abortion.
-It was followed by the founding of several feminist groups, and it provided a focus for opposition to Paragraf 218 of the penal code until 1992, when the legal position changed following German reunification.
+The event caused a particular sensation in West Germany, because it broke the silence on public discussion of abortion.
+It was followed by the founding of several feminist groups, and it provided a focus for opposition to Paragraph 218 of the penal code until 1992, when the legal position changed following German reunification.

 History

 Background

-The example for the campaign came from a similar action two months earlier, "The manifesto of 343 sluts" ("Le manifeste des 343 salopes"), which had involved 343 French women signing up to an equivalent declaration in the Paris-based Nouvel Observateur of 5 April 1971.
+The example for the campaign came from a similar action two months earlier, "The manifesto of the 343 Women", which had involved 343 French women signing up to an equivalent declaration in the Paris-based Nouvel Observateur of 5 April 1971.
 French intellectuals and media stars who had supported the "manifesto" included Simone de Beauvoir, Catherine Deneuve, Jeanne Moreau, Marguerite Duras, Françoise Sagan, Ariane Mnouchkine, and Agnès Varda.

 The initiator of the campaign in France was an editor at the Le Nouvel Observateur called Jean Moreau.
 A few weeks later, he contacted Alice Schwarzer because he was concerned by rumours that a German news magazine was about to pick up on the French campaign, and that Nouvel Observateurs actions in France might become part of a massive uncontrollable media campaign in West Germany.
-Schwarzer already knew the Stern editor Winfried Maaß, and she came to an agreement with him to initiate the action in Stern as long as she could mobilize between 300 and 400 women to sign up to a declaration including an "abortion confession".
+Schwarzer already knew the Stern editor Winfried Maaß, and she came to an agreement with him to initiate the action in Stern as long as she could mobilize between 300 and 400 women to sign up to a public declaration.

 During the next few months, Schwarzer won over 374 women.
 Her initial approach was to the Frankfurt-based "Aktionsrat zur Befreiung der Frau" ("Council for Women's Liberation"), but they turned her down, rejecting the action proposed as excessively middle class (literally, "kleinbürgerlich" und "reformistisch").
 Schwarzer had a better result with the Berlin-based "Socialist Women's Association" ("Sozialistische Frauenbund"), which in the end produced more than half of the 374 participants.
 The rest were recruited through word of mouth.